-The Office of Health Education, staffed by a director and several student wellness peer educators, reflects Vassar College’s commitment to the development of the whole person-body, mind, and spirit-by following three guiding principles: education, outreach, and prevention.
+The Office of Health Promotion and Education, staffed by a director and several student wellness peer educators, reflects Vassar College’s commitment to the development of the whole person–body, mind, and spirit–by following three guiding principles: education, outreach, and prevention.
 Students work with the director to help Vassar students make better choices for healthier living via educational programs related to various aspects of student health; through outreach aimed at facilitating connections between student health needs and services provided by the college; and by prevention through leadership, consultations, and referrals.

 Sexual Assault Violence Prevention

 Vassar College is committed to ensuring the safety and well being of its entire community.
-The Sexual Assault and Violence Prevention (SAVP) program, housed in the Office of Health Education, coordinates student and faculty interests around issues of sexual assault, stalking, and violence in order to increase awareness of issues of violence against women, establishes campus-wide policies and protocols around these issues, and works with campus and community resources to prevent further incidences of violence.
+The Sexual Assault and Violence Prevention (SAVP) program, housed in the Office of Health Promotion and Education, coordinates student and faculty interests around issues of sexual assault, stalking, and violence in order to increase awareness of issues of violence against women, establishes campus-wide policies and protocols around these issues, and works with campus and community resources to prevent further incidences of violence.

 The SAVP coordinator and the Sexual Assault Response Team (SART), composed of faculty, staff, and administrator volunteers, provide support, advocacy, and information for victims of sexual assault, relationship abuse, and stalking.

 Accessibility and Educational Opportunity